 What is Lent?

-At the end of February 2020, many people around the world will be entering into an observance of the season of Lent.
+From the beginning of February 2023, many people around the world will be entering into an observance of the season of Lent.
 Lent is the period of time in the church calendar that begins on what is traditionally known as “Ash Wednesday” and lasts for the 40 days (minus Sundays) leading up to Easter.
-This year Lent begins on February 26.
+This year Lent begins on February 22.

 Lent is often observed by many churches in our Anglican tradition.
 To do so, however, is not required.
 There is no biblical mandate to observe Lent.
 But, much like Advent, it is a season which many have found that they can leverage for the good of their own discipleship as they give themselves to deeper prayer, Bible study, fasting, other forms of self-denial, and service.